 New data sources help tackle COVID-19 and unlock sustainable development

 Heavy traffic, old public transportation vehicles and unregulated streets make a daily commute in Moldova’s capital Chisinau difficult.
 Bus stops and schedules are based on assessments conducted some 30 years ago.
-At the same time, private sector companies and individuals are producing huge amounts of high-quality data that could be used to address these issues – and respond to the COVID-19 pandemic.
-Data-driven and evidence-based decision making, as well as local knowledge on data use, are key to unlock a sustainable development trajectory in Moldova.
+At the same time, private sector companies and individuals are producing huge amounts of high-quality and big data that could be used to address these multidimensional issues – and respond to the spread of the COVID-19 pandemic.
+Data-driven and evidence-based decision making, as well as local knowledge on data use, are key to unlocking a sustainable development trajectory in Moldova.